ClassicsWoTWorkshop/LT-432-T-64-Lightweight-Remodel/README.txt

 Thank you for downloading!
-To install, drag the included .wotmod file to <Your WoT Directory\mods\<Game Version>
+To install, drag both of the included .wotmod files to <Your WoT Directory\mods\<Game Version>

 (Example: C:\Games\World_of_Tanks\mods\1.16.0.0)